Meats and Sausages

 Analytical control of ham curing

-Rate of salt penetration in a traditionally cured ham in brine solution.
-This drawing shows uneven distribution of salt in ham.
-Salt is working its way in through the exposed lean meat surface first.
+Rate of salt penetration in a traditionally cured ham in a brine solution.
+This drawing shows the uneven distribution of salt in ham.
+Salt is working its way through the exposed lean meat surface first.
 The fat under the skin inhibits curing.

 This drawing shows a fully cured ham.
 The fat has acquired some salt but much less than other parts.
 The lean surface areas contain most of the salt.